 Final Thoughts on CBD and Osteoporosis

-The federally illegal status of marijuana makes accurate research difficult but we hope scientists are given access to industrial hemp at the very least.
+The federally illegal status of marijuana makes accurate research difficult.
+We hope it gives scientists access to industrial hemp at the very least.
 Hemp contains large amounts of CBD and no THC, the most famous high-inducing compound of weed.

-It is no exaggeration to say that osteoporosis is capable of ruining your life.
+It is no exaggeration to say that osteoporosis can ruin your life.
 If you don’t succumb to fractures and broken bones, the harmful pharmaceuticals you take to prevent bone mass could do as much damage as the condition itself.

-Existing research on CBD already suggests that this all-natural osteoporosis treatment is superior to Big Pharma’s offerings in almost every single way.
-The body naturally produces cannabinoids and by introducing CBD and others, you could help your body fight back against bone loss and keep osteoporosis at bay for a lot longer.
+The body naturally produces cannabinoids.
+By introducing CBD and others, you could help your body fight back against bone loss and keep osteoporosis at bay for a lot longer.
 If you already have the condition, CBD could prevent further bone loss and perhaps help the body create more bone.

 - Full-spectrum Hemp extract